15E601/RDFBones-O/docs/index.rst

 tooth cavities.
 The FMA class ‘immaterial anatomical entity’ (fma:67112) does not have a direct counterpart in the OBI.
-For integration with RDFBones, its subclasses ‘anatomical boundary entity’ (fma:50705) and ‘anatomical space’ (fma:5897) are modelled as direct subclasses of the OBI class ‘immaterial entity’ (bfo:0000141).
-The FMA class ‘immaterial anatomical entity’ is not adopted by RDFBones as the RDFBones class ‘anatomical region of interest’ (rdfbones:AnatomicalRegionOfInterest) would be a subclass of ‘immaterial anatomical entity’ in the FMA but is modelled as a subclass of the OBI class ‘site’ (bfo:0000029) in RDFBones.
-‘Site’, however, does also subsume non-anatomical (e. g. geographic) sites.
+For integration with RDFBones, its subclasses ‘anatomical boundary entity’ (fma:50705) and ’anatomical space’ (fma:5897) are modelled as direct subclasses of the OBI class ‘immaterial entity’ (bfo:0000141).
+The FMA class ‘immaterial anatomical entity’ is not adopted by RDFBones as the RDFBones class ‘anatomical region of interest’ (rdfbones:AnatomicalRegionOfInterest) would be a subclass of ’immaterial anatomical entity’ in the FMA but is modelled as a subclass of the OBI class ’site’ (bfo:0000029) in RDFBones. ’Site’, however, does also subsume non-anatomical (e. g. geographic) sites.

 .. figure:: ../gfx/RDFBones-FMA_Subset-Properties.pdf